senocular/senocular.github.com/articles/js_history_of_decorators.md

 ## Iteration 2: Enhanced Decorators

-The next iteration of the decorators specification expanded on legacy decorators adding additional functionality and expanding the capabilities of decorators.
-Not only could a decorator modify a decorated class member, and do more to it than before, but it could also add additional members to the class.
+The next iteration of the decorators specification expanded on legacy decorators adding additional functionality and adding to the capabilities of decorators.
+With these improvements, decorators could be used with fields as well as methods, and even supported interacting with private members.
+A single decorator was also capable of creating additional definitions within a class on top of the one being decorated.

+To support the extra functionality, the object descriptor used by decoratoes was expanded to include the original values along with the following new properties:

+* kind:
+* key:
+* placement:
+* Elements: (Classes)
+* initialize: (Fields)
+* method: (Methods)
+* start: (Hooks)
+* replace: (Hooks)
+* finish: (Hooks)
+* extras:

 ## Iteration 3: Static Decorators